tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/请求方式介绍/使用永久密钥访问 COS_intl_en.md

 ### Accessing COS using an API request

-When using a API request, you must use a signed request for a private bucket.
+When using an API request, you must use a signed request for a private bucket.
 A signature is generated based on a permanent key and put into the `Authorization` header to form a signed request.
 When the request is sent to COS, COS verifies whether the signature matches the request.

 >?
 Because the signature generation algorithm is complex, you are advised to use an SDK to initiate a request and skip this step.
 >